developer-zebra/developer-zebra-site/src/emdk-for-android/7-3/intents/irda/index.md

 ## Set Server Name

-For IrDA communication, the Zebra device serves as the “client” and the device it communicates to is the “server”.
-To identify the device it communicates to, set the server name of the device .
-If a server name is not specified, a default server name “IrDA:TinyTP” is used.
+For IrDA communication, the Zebra device serves as the “client” and the device it communicates with is the “server."
+To identify the device it communicates with, set the server name of the device.
+If a server name is not specified, the default “**IrDA:TinyTP**” is used.

 ### Sample Code

 Set the server name:

 		:::Java
+		//Create new intent
-		Intent intent = new Intent(); //Create new intent
+		Intent intent = new Intent();

 		//Specify the IrDA action
 		intent.setAction("com.symbol.irda.api.ACTION_UPDATE");

-		//Set to run at foreground priority, with a shorter timeout interval intent.addFlags(Intent.FLAG_RECEIVER_FOREGROUND);
+		//Set to run at foreground priority with a shorter timeout interval intent.addFlags(Intent.FLAG_RECEIVER_FOREGROUND);

 		//Server name to be used